 Summary of Current Social Security Programmes

-- Bangladesh’s current social security system is duplicative and complex; 25 ministries are engaged in implementation of 118 programmes.
+- Bangladesh’s current social security system is duplicative and complex; 25 ministries are engaged in implementation of 119 programmes in FY 2021-22.

 - Because of proliferation, the budget for most programmes is small and the average benefit per individual is low.